 A golden cube seems to float on a sea of light on the Hong Kong waterfront.
 KUBE, designed by OMA, is a compact, multi-functional installation: at once a coffee kiosk, an outdoor seating area and an event space.

-“The lighting for the Kube represents an excellent example of using a restrained and integrated design approach to emphasise a modest piece of architecture that appears distinctive within the busy cityscape of Hong Kong.”
+“The lighting for the Kube represents an excellent example of using a restrained and integrated design approach to emphasise a modest piece of architecture that appears distinctive within the busy cityscape of Hong Kong.
+The Kube kiosk’s anodised aluminum finish changes colour as light of different qualities reflects from the material, offering visitors unique scenes whatever the time of day. ”

 Kube, Hong Kong 1920×1080, JPG, 1.6 MB